 At the time she was a volunteer for CANTER, and she watched as the Jims saved four horses from the meat man: Riverman Council, Ghazi Rose, Ozark, and Cheersto Glory.
-After the sale, she walked up to “the Jims” shook their hand, congratulated them, and offered to help load their new horses onto the trailer.
+After the sale, she walked up to “the Jims”, shook their hands, congratulated them, and offered to help load their new horses onto the trailer.
 This is where it gets funny… they said, “Trailer?
 We thought we had a few weeks to come back and get the horses?”
 She replied, “No, the track is closing and they have to leave, with you, today."

-The next week, She'd negotiated reduced rates for stalls in boarding stables around Indianapolis, and every evening she was back at the track picking up a horse and delivering it to its temporary home.
+The next week, Sara negotiated reduced rates for stalls in boarding stables around Indianapolis, and every evening she was back at the track picking up a horse and delivering it to its temporary home.
 She was planning to wish the horses luck and go back to her normal life, but she knew the horses needed her and the "Jims" needed someone to help them.
 And so it began...